icopy-site/awesome/docs/awesome/awesome-elixir.md

 * [logster](https://github.com/navinpeiris/logster) - Easily parsable, one-line logging for Phoenix and Plug applications, inspired by Lograge.
 * [metrix](https://github.com/rwdaigle/metrix) - Log custom app metrics to stdout for use by Librato and other downstream processors.
 * [mstore](https://github.com/dalmatinerdb/mstore) - MStore is a experimental metric store build in erlang, the primary functions are open, new, get and put.
-* [quiet_logger](https://github.com/Driftrock/quiet_logger/pull/1) - A simple plug to suppress health check logging (https://github.com/h4cc/awesome-elixir/blob/master/e.g.: when using Kubernetes).
+* [quiet_logger](https://github.com/Driftrock/quiet_logger/pull/1) - A simple plug to suppress health check logging (e.g.: when using Kubernetes).
 * [rogger](https://github.com/duartejc/rogger) - Elixir logger to publish log messages in RabbitMQ.
 * [rollbax](https://github.com/elixir-addicts/rollbax) - Exception tracking and logging to [Rollbar](https://rollbar.com/).
 * [slack_logger_backend](https://github.com/craigp/slack_logger_backend) - A logger backend for posting errors to Slack.
 * [syslog](https://github.com/Vagabond/erlang-syslog) - Erlang port driver for interacting with syslog via syslog(3).
 * [timber](https://github.com/timberio/timber-elixir) - Structured logging platform; turns raw text logs into rich structured events.
-* [youtrack_logger_backend](https://github.com/unifysell/youtrack_logger_backend) - A logger backend that will post messages to [YouTrack](https://www.jetbrains.com/youtrack/) (https://github.com/h4cc/awesome-elixir/blob/master/an issue tracker made by JetBrains).
+* [youtrack_logger_backend](https://github.com/unifysell/youtrack_logger_backend) - A logger backend that will post messages to [YouTrack](https://www.jetbrains.com/youtrack/) (an issue tracker made by JetBrains).

 ## Macros
 *Macros for faster and easier development.
 Sugar for your code.*

 * [anaphora](https://github.com/sviridov/anaphora-elixir) - Anaphora is the anaphoric macro collection for Elixir.
-An anaphoric macro is one that deliberately captures a variable (https://github.com/h4cc/awesome-elixir/blob/master/typically it) from forms supplied to the macro.
+An anaphoric macro is one that deliberately captures a variable (typically it) from forms supplied to the macro.
 * [apix](https://github.com/liveforeverx/apix) - Simple convention and DSL for transformation of elixir functions to an API for later documentation and or validation.
 * [backports](https://github.com/leifg/backports) - Use new functions in Elixir 1.1 and 1.2.
 * [eventsourced](https://github.com/slashdotdash/eventsourced) - Build functional, event-sourced domain models.